PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

   - `Product` that has the same fields as model `Product` in `schema.prisma`.

 Then, create resolvers that can read of `Category` and `Product` :
  - a query `categories` that return all categories
- - a query `category` takes an `id` as parameter and return the category.
+ - a query `category` takes an `id` as parameter and returns the category.
  - a query `products` that return all products
- - a query `product` takes an `id` as parameter and return the product.
+ - a query `product` takes an `id` as parameter and returns the product.

 > :bulb: You can add comments that will be displayed in the playground with `"`.